setor7soft/crm_products/README.md

 Fat Free Crm products plugin
 ============

-The products plugin adds an admin panel to create/edit/delete a list of products that will be available to campaigns and opportunities as a multiselect
+The products plugin adds an panel to create/edit/delete a list of products that will be available to campaigns and opportunities as a multiselect

 Installation
 ============